ijoshsmith/sustainable-coding/README.md

 ###Readability
 Code should be written so that it is easy to read.

-The easier code is to read, the less difficult it is to maintain.
+The easier code is to read, the less difficult it is to maintain and extend.

 A subjective measure of how easily code can be read is called "readability."